BodenmillerGroup/steinbock/docs/install/docker.md

 ### Linux/MacOS

-To create a `steinbock` command alias for running the *steinbock* Docker container:
+On the terminal, to create a `steinbock` command alias for running *steinbock*:

     alias steinbock="docker run -v /mnt/data:/data -v /tmp/.X11-unix:/tmp/.X11-unix -v ~/.Xauthority:/home/steinbock/.Xauthority:ro -e DISPLAY jwindhager/steinbock:0.4.0"

 In the command above, adapt the path to your *steinbock* data/working directory (`/mnt/data`) and the *steinbock* Docker container version (`0.4.0`) as needed.
-The created alias enables running `steinbock` without typing the full Docker command.
+The created alias enables running `steinbock` from the current terminal without typing the full Docker command.

 To allow the *steinbock* Docker container to run graphical user interfaces, if necessary: